sutta » mn » Majjhima Nikāya 80

 yo vā rattandhakāratimisāya telappadīpo, yo vā rattandhakāratimisāya mahāaggikkhandho, imesaṁ ubhinnaṁ vaṇṇānaṁ katamo vaṇṇo abhikkantataro ca paṇītataro cā”ti?

-Which of these two has a finer splendor: an oil lamp in the dark of night, or a bonfire in the dark of night?”
+Which of these two has a finer splendor: an oil lamp in the dark of night, or a great mass of fire in the dark of night?”

 “Yvāyaṁ, bho gotama, rattandhakāratimisāya mahāaggikkhandho, ayaṁ imesaṁ ubhinnaṁ vaṇṇānaṁ abhikkantataro ca paṇītataro cā”ti.